Oscar-Ivs/mintkit-hub/README.md

 <details>
   <summary>Click to expand <b>Testing summary</b></summary>

-### Testing Approach

-Testing for MintKit Hub will be a mix of:

-- **Manual testing** of core web-based user flows (account access, storefront management, dashboard visibility, and subscription state indicators).
-- **Form and validation checks** to ensure invalid input is handled gracefully with clear error messages.
-- **Access control checks** to confirm that only authorised users can access the dashboard and management pages, while public storefronts remain visible to everyone.
-- **(Optional) Automated tests** for critical views, forms, and models if time allows.

-Detailed testing evidence, including Lighthouse audit reports and documented findings, is included directly in this README and supported by PDF reports stored in `docs/testing/lighthouse/`.

-If more granular test case documentation is required in future iterations, it may be expanded into a separate testing document.
+If more granular test cases are required in future iterations, these may be expanded into a dedicated `docs/TESTING.md` file.

 ---

-### Key Areas Covered
+## Key Areas Covered

-- User registration, login, logout.
+- User registration, login, and logout
-- Profile creation and editing (business details).
+- Profile creation and editing (business details)
-- Storefront creation, editing, and active/inactive toggle behaviour.
+- Storefront creation, editing, and active/inactive visibility
-- Public storefront visibility rules:
+- Public storefront access rules:
-  - Active storefronts visible to everyone.
+  - Active storefronts visible to everyone
-  - Inactive storefronts only accessible to the owner (or admin).
+  - Inactive storefronts visible only to the owner (or admin)
 - Dashboard behaviour:
-  - Trial status display.
+  - Trial status display
-  - Subscription status display.
+  - Subscription status display
-  - Show/hide MintKit access button based on trial/subscription.
+  - Conditional MintKit access button visibility
-- Stripe subscription flow in test mode:
+- Stripe subscription flow (test mode):
-  - Starting a checkout session.
+  - Checkout session initiation
-  - Handling success and cancel redirects.
+  - Success and cancel redirect handling
-- Django admin access and basic model admin checks.
+- Django admin access and model visibility
-- General UI checks (navigation links, messages, and error handling).
+- General UI checks (navigation, messages, error handling)

 ---

-### Example Manual Test Checklist
+## Example Manual Test Checklist

-A more detailed version of this checklist will be expanded in `docs/TESTING.md`, but core tests will include:
+A more detailed checklist may be expanded into `docs/TESTING.md`, but core tests include:

-- [ ] Register a new business owner account.
+- [ ] Register a new business owner account
-- [ ] Log in and log out successfully.
+- [ ] Log in and log out successfully
-- [ ] Create and update a Profile (business name, contact details, etc.).
+- [ ] Create and update a business profile
-- [ ] Create a new Storefront and view it publicly while active.
+- [ ] Create a storefront and view it publicly while active
-- [ ] Set a Storefront to inactive and verify it is hidden from public visitors.
+- [ ] Set a storefront to inactive and confirm it is hidden from public users
-- [ ] Start the Stripe subscription process from the dashboard (test mode).
+- [ ] Start the Stripe subscription flow (test mode)
-- [ ] Complete a Stripe test payment (or Stripe trial) and confirm subscription status updates.
+- [ ] Complete a Stripe test payment or trial
-- [ ] Verify that trial users and subscribed users can see the MintKit access button.
+- [ ] Verify dashboard subscription and trial indicators
-- [ ] Verify that users with no trial/subscription cannot access MintKit features.
+- [ ] Verify MintKit access button visibility rules
-- [ ] Check that restricted pages redirect unauthenticated users to the login page.
+- [ ] Confirm unauthenticated users are redirected to login

-Detailed testing evidence, including Lighthouse audit reports and documented findings, is included directly in this README and supported by PDF reports stored in `docs/testing/lighthouse/`.

-# 🧪 Testing
+---

-## Testing Scope & Limitations
+# 🧪 Testing Scope & Limitations

-Testing for **MintKit Hub** focuses exclusively on the **public-facing web pages** of the application.
+Testing for **MintKit Hub** focuses exclusively on the **public-facing web application**.

-The following areas are **out of scope** for this testing phase:
+The following areas are **out of scope** for this phase:

 - Internet Identity authentication
 - QR-code redemption flows
-- Subscription logic handled by third-party services
 - Internal MintKit app / canister logic
+- Third-party service internals (Stripe, CDN providers)

 Where third-party services are involved, testing is limited to **verification of correct integration**, not internal behaviour.